RomanSibakovskij/TestelkaStoreSeleniumJS/README.md

 Selenium test suite on basic e-commerce web app functionality (various product addition to / quantity update / removal from shopping cart) The test suite captures screenshots at the end of test case run (for logging purposes).

 #Tech Requirements:
- 1.Java JDK 8 or higher

- 2.Node.js

- 3.Jest
+ 1.Node.js

+ 2.Jest

- 4.IntelliJ IDEA (or another IDE that supports Java and Maven)
+ 3.IntelliJ IDEA (or another IDE)

 #Setup